 What education you’ll need: You’ll need at least a bachelor’s degree to work as a nutritionist.
 Some states will require you to earn a master’s or doctoral degree.
 In many states, you’ll also need to take an exam and earn licensure.

-What else you should know: Nutritionist roles are predicted to grow 8% by 2029.
+What else you should know: Nutritionist roles are predicted to grow 6.8% through 2031.
 You can advance your nutritionist career with more education.
 Nutritionists who earn a master’s or doctoral degree are eligible to test for the Certified Nutrition Specialist (CNS) credential from the American Nutrition Association.

 What you’ll do: As a pharmacy technician, you’ll work alongside a pharmacist to dispense prescription medication.
 Many pharmacy technical roles also include customer service and administrative duties.